AwfulDarkness0110/hoobank/README.md

 ### ⚠ Warning ⚠

-The `backdrop-filter: blur()` effect makes the colors look really off on Firefox, I'll try to implement it in a way that doesn't make the website look like it was made up by a clown...
+The `backdrop-filter: blur()` effect makes the colors look really off on Firefox.
+I ❤ Firefox so I'll try to implement it in a way that doesn't make the website look like it was made up by a clown...

 | ![](./public/screenshots/mobile_view.png) | ![](./public/screenshots/tablet_view.png) | ![](./public/screenshots/desktop_view.png) |
 | ----------------------------------------- | ----------------------------------------- | ------------------------------------------ |